 Transport performances on railway infrastructure are the most important data indicating the demand for rail services.
 Several aspects affecting infrastructure, quality of services and external costs result from transport performances.
-It is necessary to know the development of transport performances in order to form the objectives and the subsequent strategy of the OEM corridor.
-The development of transport performances is assumed on the basis of the prognosis that includes three scenarios for the OEM corridor: realistic, optimistic and pessimistic.
+It is necessary to know the development of transport performances in order to form the objectives and the subsequent strategy of RFC OEM.
+The development of transport performances is assumed on the basis of the prognosis that includes three scenarios for RFC OEM: realistic, optimistic and pessimistic.